enricop/telefono-casa/DESIGN.md

 ### DNA properties

-The only DNA property is the Commune location including its name.
+- the Commune location including its name.

+- the public key of the Commune officer agent.

 ### User Stories Design